nawhas/rfcs/features/authentication-v2/authentication-v2.md

   - Confirm Password *
   - Nickname
   - If `Password` and `Confirm Password` are not the same then user should not be able to register until issue is resolved as well as be prompted about the passwords not matching.
-  - If `Nickname` is provided then we must check to see if the nickname is unique.
-If nickname is not unique then we should ask the user to pick another nickname.
+  - If `Email` is not in the correct format then user cannot submit the form until that is resolved
 - Once there are no validation errors, user should be able to submit the registration form.
+- After submitting the form
+  - If `Email` is already taken then error will be thrown back to the suer
+  - If `Nickname` is given and it is already taken then error will be thrown back to the user
-- Once the user has been created we should trigger a notification to the end user informing them that their account has been created.
+- Once all backend validation is complete and user is created we should trigger a notification to the end user informing them that their account has been created.
 - By default, the user role will be contributor

 ## Detailed Engineering Design